 Can rates be compared to those of other plans sold by the insurer to establish reasonableness?

-The logic of the Medicare Supplement loss ratio standards, as well as the refund requirement, requires that a plan’s rates be based on its own credible experience.
+The logic of the Medicare supplement loss ratio standards, as well as the refund requirement, requires that a plan’s rates be based on its own credible experience.
 Experience may be combined for plans with similar benefits to enhance credibility (see also #7).

 Does the policy comply with minimum loss ratio standards?